akononovicius/physRisk-content-repository/articles/2012/simple-rules-and-the-complexity-of-collective-behavior.md

 Status: published

 It
-should be pretty straightforward why the agent based models appear to be very simple.
-They do poses technical simplicity, which my cause some doubts on the actual usefulness of the agent based models.
+should be pretty straightforward why the agent-based models appear to be very simple.
+They do poses technical simplicity, which my cause some doubts on the actual usefulness of the agent-based models.
 But the fact is that they are able to reproduce complex, non-trivial behavioral patterns.<!--more-->